nah1amgood/DS_Reduce-employee-turnover/README.md

 "avg_hrs_month" - the average hours the employee worked in a month.

 "left" - "yes" if the employee ended up leaving, "no" otherwise.
-↳ 1 cell hidden

 #💪 Competition challenge

 Create a report that covers the following:

 Which department has the highest employee turnover?

 Which one has the lowest?

 Investigate which variables seem to be better predictors of employee departure.

 What recommendations would you make regarding ways to reduce employee turnover?